IOHprofiler/IOHClustering/README.md

 **IOHClustering** provides an interface for clustering problems, allowing users to map a dataset and a specified number of clusters to the IOHprofiler problem format.
 This enables seamless integration with the IOHprofiler framework for further analysis and performance evaluation.

 As part of the IOHprofiler framework, IOHClustering is under active development.
 Some features may still be evolving, with potential updates to functionality and interfaces.
-The package aims to complement the [IOHanalyzer web-version](https://iohanalyzer.liacs.nl/) by offering advanced clustering capabilities and enabling large-scale data processing, which is not supported in the web version.

 ## Features